learn-co-curriculum/js-object-oriented-object-relations-readme/README.md

   new Item("red socks", 40)
 ```

-If we have a user, with multiple items we would want a way to associate items with a particular user.
+If we have a user with multiple items, we would want a way to associate those items with that user.
 To do so, first determine how an item is associated with a user.
 There are two types of relationships for us to choose from:

 1. Many to Many - that is, an item has many users, and a user has many items
 2. HasMany and BelongsTo - that is, a user has many items and an item belongs to a user.